Customers are priceless.

 Ahem, we at ManyChat know a thing or two about that and would love to help your customers know how much you appreciate them.
 Navigate to your ManyChat dashboard and set up chatbots to employ on your social media page.
 Not only do they act as a customer service rep for your brand, but they also can direct page visitors to your eCommerce site pages to help nurture conversions.
 Just be sure that your messages are warm, personalized, and conversational.

 Where were we?
 Yes!
-Personalizing your efforts with current customers makes a huge difference.
+One key client relationship management practice that can make a huge difference is personalizing your efforts.
 We can all agree that we are more likely to purchase from a company when we feel valued than when we felt overlooked or pressured to purchase a product.
 Other ways that you can prioritize personalization are:

 - SMS marketing